mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 </em>

+# Secret Sharing

+The core of sharing in both schemes is
+1. sample polynomial `f`
+2. evaluate `f` at a set of points

+while the core of reconstruction is interpolation.
+As we shall see below, in both cases it is hence essentially about converting from one representation of polynomials to another.

 # Fast Fourier Transform

 Indeed, our current implementation of the packed scheme relies on the Fast Fourier Transform over finite fields (also known as a Number Theoretic Transform), whereas the typical implementation of Shamir’s scheme only needs a simple evaluation of polynomials.